elm-guides/elm-for-js/Modules, Exports, and Imports.md

 aliases is fine.
 If it makes sense to also define operations on these models, an opaque type might be a better fit.

 If your union type contains many tags, you can export functions that wrap them.
 You can be selective about which ones you export.
-Sometimes it can be tedious, but it does make a difference.
+Sometimes it can be tedious, but it's worth it.

 ```elm
 module Road (Action, addCar, redLight) where